mathiasmellemstuen/pozyx_to_ros/README.md

 A ROS publisher that publish the coordinates from a Pozyx tag connected with USB.
 This publisher will output in the form a [Vector3](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Vector3.html) message.

 This package does only contain functionality for getting the coordinates from one tag.
-It does not provide the full functionality of ROS.
+It does not provide the full functionality of Pozyx.
 ## Installation
 1. Clone the repository into the src folder of your ROS workspace.
-2. Run `pip install smbus`
+2. Run `pip install pyserial`
 3. Run `pip install pypozyx`
 4. Run `catkin_make` at the workspace root.